LifeSyncRobotics/OHIFViewers/README.md

 - [Node 18+](https://nodejs.org/en/)
 - Yarn Workspaces should be enabled on your machine:
   - `yarn config set workspaces-experimental true`
+- Remarks: Use nvm to install Node and yarn.
+Following the website (https://nodejs.org/en/download).
+Never use apt-get!!!
 ### Getting Started

 1. [Fork this repository][how-to-fork]